ghga-de/ghga-metadata-schema/docs/schema_markdown/Individual.md

      * Range: [String](types/String.md)
      * in subsets: (ontology)
  * [Individual➞diagnosis](Individual_diagnosis.md)  <sub>0..\*</sub>
      * Description: One or more diagnoses that the entity is associated with at the time of retrieval from the organism.
-The diagnosis is captured using a code from ICD-10.
+The diagnosis is captured using a code from ICD-10 (WHO version).
+Please restrict the ICD code to the chapter letter and two digits for the main diagnosis (e.g., E10, C01)
      * Range: [String](types/String.md)
      * in subsets: (ontology)
  * [Individual➞sex](Individual_sex.md)  <sub>1..1</sub>